VishnuGShephertz/AppHypeSDK/README.md

 AppHypeAPI.loadVideoAd()

 ```
-Showing an Ad on an event: If you want to show it on an event then you can use the following code.
+Show Video Ad: If you want to show it on an event then you can use the following code.

 ```
    if(AppHypeAPI.isVideoAvailable())